apache/hudi/rfc/rfc-78/rfc-78.md

 ### FileSystemView changes
 Even though completion time based read might seen critical, we could get away w/ it by not needing to port over these changes to 0.16.x reader.\
 Here is how the file slice determination will happen in 0.16.x reader.\
 a.
-Read base files and assign to resp file groups. \
+Read base files and assign to respective file groups. \
 b.
 Read log files.
 Parse instant time from log file name (it could refer to base instant time for a file written in 0.16.x, or it could refer to delta commit in case of 1.x writer).
-Find largest (<=) base instant times in the corresponding file group and assign the log file to it. \
+Find largest base instant time less than or equal to this instant time in the corresponding file group and assign the log file to it. \
 c.
 File slice determination logic is complete.\
 d.
 Log files within a file slice are ordered based on log version and write tokens.\
 \